rackerlabs/rackspace-how-to/content/general/rackspace-billing-faq.md

 #### Can I pay in advance?

-If you meet the minimum requirements for our Commitment Pricing Program, you can prepay a commitment pricing contract for your account.
+If you meet the minimum requirements for our Commitment Pricing Program, you can prepay based on a commitment pricing contract for your account.
 Any usage beyond the minimum commitment amount is invoiced at the utility rate on the monthly date of your account's anniversary.
 For example, if your account was created on the 25th of the month, you will be billed monthly on the 25th.
 You can find more information about the Commitment Pricing